erizov/Professor/semester_16/lecture_118_data_platforms/unified_data_platforms/README.md

 ### Comprehension

 1. Can you explain how Unified Data Platforms works in your own words?
-2. What is the key insight or technique that mContent Unified Data Platforms efficient?
+2. What is the key insight or technique that mContent UnInformationd Data Platforms efficient?

 ### Analysis